neuronsimulator/nrn/programming/math/vector.rst

     Example:

         .. code-block::
-            none
+            python

-            vec = new Vector()
+            vec = h.Vector()
             vec.indgen(0, 1, 0.1)
             vec.printf("%8.4f\n")

         prints the numbers 0.0000 through 0.9000 in increments of 0.1.
-Each number will take up a total of eight spaces, will have four decimal places and will be printed on a new line.
+Each number will take up a total of eight spaces, will have four decimal places and will be printed on a h.line.

     .. warning::
         No error checking is done on the format string and invalid formats can cause